-Laurel Dineff founded Bedford Grow in Illinois in 2014.
-Her mission was to give patients suffering from a variety of health issues a viable alternative to prescription medication for safe and effective relief and to help improve their quality of life.
+Laurel Dineff founded Bedford Grow in 2014 with the mission to give patients suffering from a variety of health issues a viable alternative to prescription medication for safe and effective relief, and to help improve their quality of life.

-Today, our team is driven by the same compassionate spirit and desire to help people live their best lives.
-We pursue that goal by embracing innovation while adhering to the highest standards of product quality.
+Today our team is driven by the same compassionate spirit and desire to help people live their best lives by embracing innovation while adhering to the highest standards of product quality.

-Our cutting‐edge facility has approximately 80,000 square feet of indoor space, with fully automated watering and lighting systems that help maintain the ideal cultivation environment.
-Every plant is grown in coco coir potting medium from seed to ensure no foreign genetic material, invasive pests or pathogens are present.
-This enables us to produce stronger plants, higher yields, increased potencies, more appealing aromas and unique cannabinoid and terpenoid profiles.
+Our cutting‐edge facility has approximately 80,000 square feet of indoor space with fully automated lighting and watering systems that guarantee the ideal cultivation environment.
+Every plant is grown in coco coir potting medium from seed to ensure no foreign genetic material, invasive pests, or pathogens are present.
+This enables us to produce stronger plants, higher yields, increased potencies, appealing aromas, and unique cannabinoid and terpenoid profiles.

 “As the Illinois market has progressed, Bedford Grow has stayed committed to supplying premium cannabis.
 With so much change since the start of the program, keeping quality standards at the forefront of operations defines the integrity of BG.”